sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 "Channel Layer Mask (grouped)" will now work with multiple selected layers, grouping layers under a single group with a Channel Mask added to the group node

 "Channel Layer Mask" will now work with multiple selected layers, adding one ChannelMask per Layer.

+######Convert to Paintable

+Convert to Paintable can now be used on Channel Layers.
+Masks,Mask- and Adjustment Stacks will remain intact.

 ######Mask from Selection